-Settings in macro photography are not very complicated and are based on simple principles, such as depth of field.
-The rest of the work is determined by the photographer’s taste, experience, and art.
-For example, I am a fan of using a wide aperture and a blurred background, and I mostly use manual adjustment, but another photographer’s taste may be different.
+Settings in macro photography are simple and are based on simple principles, such as depth of field.
+The photographer’s taste, experience, and art determine the rest of the work.
+For example, I am a fan of using a wide aperture and a blurred background, and I mostly use manual adjustment, but another photographer’s taste may differ.
+In this article, I will share my experience with camera settings for macro flower photography.

 What is the best aperture for macro flower photography?